 But we did mention that all food production systems have trade-offs, and RAS is no exception.
 One of the key sustainability challenges of RAS is that it takes a lot of energy to grow seafood indoors.
 Depending on where that energy is coming from, there may been significant implications regarding emissions.
 Additionally, many of the species farmed in RAS are carnivorous fish which need to be fed wild fish, so the same sustainability challenges that exist for feed in other systems persist in RAS.
 About 16 of the 29 million tonnes of forage fish caught annually (herring, sardines, anchovies, etc.) are used for aquaculture rather than direct human consumption, and as aquaculture continues to grow, there’s a real chance globally many of these forage species will become overexploited.

 Ocean Wise Seafood is proud to support innovative partners who are working hard to produce seafood in more sustainably.
 Across our many valued partners we work with an incredible variety of businesses farming all manner of species in RAS.
-Check out a few of our Canadian partners below.
+Check out a few of our North American partners below.

 This blog was written by Claire Dawson, Senior Science Lead, Ocean Wise Seafood